brevzin/cpp_proposals/2011_pipeline/pipeline.md

     return std::string(b, e);
 }
 ```

-The reversed lookup doesn't compile due to [stl2 #640](https://github.com/ericniebler/stl2/issues/640)
-(but will if [@P2017R0] is adopted), but let's ignore that part for now.
 It's hard to interpret what's going on in
 that second line due to the inside-out reading that is necessary - there's a lot
 of back and forth.
 With the pipeline rewrite operator, we could rewrite this